aws-samples/bedrock-claude-chat/docs/AGENT.md

 - Refer to the sample implementation of a [BMI calculation tool](../examples/agents/tools/bmi.py).
 This example demonstrates how to create a tool that calculates the Body Mass Index (BMI) based on user input.

-- Once you have implemented your custom tool, it's recommended to verify its functionality using test script ([example](../examples/agents/tools/test_script.py)).
+- Once you have implemented your custom tool, it's recommended to verify its functionality using test script ([example](../backend/tests/test_agent/test_tools/test_weather.py)).
 This script will help you ensure that your tool is working as expected.

 - After completing the development and testing of your custom tool, move the implementation file to the [backend/app/agents/tools/](../backend/app/agents/tools/) directory.
+Then open [backend/app/agents/utils.py](../backend/app/agents/utils.py) and edit `get_available_tools` so that the user can select the tool developed.

 - Run `cdk deploy` to deploy your changes.
 This will make your custom tool available in the custom bot screen.